Trending Topics

 For officers who have in crisis been compelled to act — only to later find themselves under attack by a “Monday Morning Quarterback” for the actions they took under extreme duress — take solace in these words uttered by Roosevelt, “In any moment of decision the best thing you can do is the right thing, the next best thing is the wrong thing, and the worst thing you can do is nothing.”

-Roosevelt’s guidance to leaders still ring true today.
+Roosevelt’s guidance to leaders still rings true today.
 He declared, “The best executive, is the one, who has sense enough to pick good men to do what he wants done and self-restraint enough to keep from meddling with them while they do it.”

 Every one of you should feel proud of your career choice for in this great man’s assessment every cop hitting the highways, and streets of this country would be worthy of his respect, because he observed, “No man is worth his salt, who is not ready at all times to risk his body, to risk his well-being, to risk his life in a great cause.”
-Policing with honor in the United States of America is a great cause.

 This next quote seems once again to speak to officers, who have done difficult things under difficult circumstances.
 Theodore Roosevelt proclaimed: